Drown (The Smashing Pumpkins song): Release

-Nonetheless, the song was given a promotional single, and became their highest-charting single at the time, peaking at number 24 on the U.S. Alternative Songs chart.
+Nonetheless, the song was given a promotional single, then becoming their highest-charting single at the time, peaking at number 24 on the U.S. Alternative Songs chart.

+There are two versions of the song.
+The original 8:17 version is longer and ends with a section of guitar feedback and E-Bow effects, creating a moody and emotional finish.
+The shorter 4:30 version leaves this part out.
+The long version of the song is not available on streaming platforms.

-The song has also been released publicly as an early demo through SPRC, which is 8:58 in length.
+A demo version of the song was released through the Smashing Pumpkins Fan Collaborative (SPRC), which is 8:58 in length.

 Greatest hits release

 The song was also released on the band's official greatest hits compilation Rotten Apples in 2001, though the length of the song was reduced from 8:17 to 4:30, cutting off the extended feedback and E-Bow solo at the end.
 "Drown" was considered for Pisces Iscariot, but Corgan decided against it.

 Gish (2011 reissue)

 The complete version of "Drown" was included with an alternate guitar solo on the bonus CD in the 2011 Reissue of Gish.
+It is not available on the streaming release of the album.